Lourdes Bosch

-Lourdes de la Caridad Bosch (born 17 August 2001) is a professional footballer who plays as a midfielder for Liga MX Femenil club Monterrey, on loan from Denver Summit FC.
+Lourdes de la Caridad Bosch (born 17 August 2001) is a professional footballer who plays as a midfielder for Liga Femenil club Monterrey.
 Born in the United States, she plays for the Mexico national team.
-She played college soccer for the UNLV Rebels and the California Baptist Lancers and began her professional career with Melbourne City.
+She played college soccer for the UNLV Rebels and the California Baptist Lancers.
+She began her professional career with Australian club Melbourne City in 2024.

 Early life

 Born and raised in Las Vegas, Bosch began playing soccer when she was eight years old.
 She played club soccer for Las Vegas Premier Soccer Club and Heat FC, winning state cup titles with both teams.
 She attended West Career and Technical Academy and Spring Valley High School, graduating one semester early.

 College career

 Bosch enrolled in the University of Nevada, Las Vegas, in the spring of 2019.
 In three seasons with the UNLV Rebels, she played in 44 games and scored 12 goals.
 She was named second-team all-Mountain West Conference as a sophomore and first-team all-conference as a junior.

 Bosch transferred to California Baptist University in 2022.
 In her first season with the California Baptist Lancers, she scored 7 goals in 16 games and was named first-team all-Western Athletic Conference.
 In her fifth season of eligibility in 2023, granted due to the COVID-19 pandemic, she scored 3 goals in 11 games after missing several games through injury.
 She helped the Lancers finish second in the conference standings and was named to the all-conference second team and the WAC tournament all-tournament team.